marcogerstmann/cryptoportfolio-service/README.md

 1. In the CLI navigate to root folder of this project
 2. Run `docker-compose -f docker-compose.develop.yml up`

-### Run all tests
+### Use recommended SDK versions

+See the recommended versions of the SDKs in file `.sdkmanrc`.

-If SDKMAN is installed on the machine, run the following to switch to the right Java version:
+If SDKMAN is installed on the machine, run the following to switch to the right versions:

 ```
 sdk env
 ```

+### Run all tests

 To execute the tests, run: